-Polycarbonate sheets, while extremely flexible and resistant to blunt force, is relatively simple to cut to size.
+Polycarbonate sheets, while extremely flexible and resistant to blunt force, are relatively simple to cut to size.
 Compared to other skylight materials such as glass or acrylic sheets which require professionals and special tools to cut; with the right tools and knowledge, how to cut polycarbonate sheets can be an easy do-it-yourself project.

 Preparations prior to cutting polycarbonate sheets: